 Preservation Grant Programs

-Grant funds are limited and highly competitive, and only significant historic places with urgent preservation needs are usually awarded these grants.
+Grant funds are limited and highly competitive.
+They are typically only awarded to significant historic places with urgent preservation needs.
 Please be aware that grants are generally only available to nonprofit organizations and public agencies, not private individuals.

 HERE is a document that lists many potential funding sources for historic preservation projects, compiled and maintained by the Texas Historical Commission.
 It was last updated in March of 2019.